-If your chili appears to be soupy, we have a few ways to help you remedy your meal.
-First, cook your chili uncovered to reduce the liquid (although this method might take a while).
+If your chili appears to be soupy, we have a few ways to help you fix it.
+First, you can cook it uncovered to reduce the liquid, though this might take a while.
 Second, you can add a cup of pinto beans and mash them.
 This will help release the starches, thickening the liquid.
-Lastly, you may use flour or cornstarch.
-Make a slurry by mixing 1 part flour and 2 parts ratio, or 1 part cornstarch to an equal amount of water, and add it to your mixture.
+Lastly, you may add flour or cornstarch.
+Make a slurry by mixing 1 part flour and 2 parts ratio, or 1 part cornstarch to an equal amount of water, then add it to your mixture.

 Have your own special recipe to share?
 Submit Your Recipe Today!